-I did not resurrect the entire website, since it comprised nearly 400 pages and over 4000 images.
+I didn't resurrect the entire website, since it comprised nearly 400 pages and over 4000 images.
 Every single aspect of the layout's construction was covered in excruciating detail.
-Back then, I had a faithful group of "Zed Head" followers who ate it all up; today, I may have a handful of casual visitors who'd only be interested in the highlights.
+Back then, I had a faithful group of "Zed Head" followers who ate it all up, some having been inspired to pursue Z Scale; today, I may have a handful of casual visitors who'd only be interested in the highlights.
 So here's the Cliff's Notes version of the James River Branch story.

 Incidentally, the layout was destroyed in a shipping mishap in 2012 on the way back from Medford, so all that's left of it is what's on this website.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.